WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 <br>Emeritus Professor of Communication, University of Utah

 **Kathryn Cramer Brownell**
-<br>Associate Professor fo History, Purdue University
+<br>Associate Professor of History, Purdue University

 **Dolores Inés Casillas**
 <br>Associate Professor of Chicana and Chicano Studies and a Faculty Affiliate of Film & Media Studies and Applied Linguistics, University of California, Santa Barbara